Sea Ice Extent

-The graphics on the right show the mean September sea ice extent on the northern hemisphere.
+The graphics on the right show the monthly mean sea ice extent on the northern hemisphere.

-The graph illustrates a decreasing trend in sea ice extent since 1978, with large negative trends during summer and less negative trends during the winter.
+The graphs illustrate a decreasing trend in sea ice extent since 1978, with large negative trends during summer and less negative trends during the winter.

 Mean monthly sea ice extent in millions of km2 for the northern hemisphere

-The blue line indicate the decreasing trend in September ice extent.
+The black line indicate the trend in ice extent for the given month.